hammingweight/spring_on_oci/3_deploy/README.md

  password.

  The script should only be run on one host; it does not makes sense to try to create the schema from all of the compute instances.
-Ansible's `run_once: True` conditional is used to limit schema creation to running from only one VM.
+Ansible's `run_once: True` conditional is used to limit the schema creation to a single VM.

-To create the schema, we use the [ap.sh](../ansible_common/ap.sh) script that is a thin wrapper around `ansible-playbook`
+To run the `schema.yml` playbook, we use the [ap.sh](../ansible_common/ap.sh) script that is a thin wrapper around `ansible-playbook`

  ```
  ../ansible_common/ap.sh schema.yml